sglim2/virt-localrepo/README.md

 Images are built with a pre-installed common ssh pub-key for root, and a common root password.
 The ssh key-pair is created during first image-build.

-The resulting local virt-builder repo is particularly useful for building similar VMs for test environments, where VM disk sizes and ssh keys are pre-configured.
+The resulting local virt-builder repo is particularly useful for building similar VMs for test environments where ssh keys are pre-configured.

 This tool should be used for local development VMs and testing only.